MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 Threshold Line: The horizontal line represents the significance threshold set by the user (e.g., ( p < 0.05 )) that is usually adjusted for multiple testing.
 Due to the fact multiple testing increases the probability of false positive discoveries, the significance threshold is generally adjusted using multiple comparison p-value adjustment methods, such as Bonferonni's.
 SNPs above this significant threshold line are considered significant.

 #### 8.3.
 Filtering significant SNPs from the analysis
-**Does the presence of this requirement in the assignment instructions mean we need to filter the genotype file as a final step of the pipeline ?**
+Once the GWAS is completed, the `pmap.signal` file automatically contains the significant SNPs that pass the specified threshold (e.g., p < 0.05).
+These are the markers that show a significant association with the phenotype of interest.
+There's no need to manually filter the genotype file, as rMVP provides the filtered markers directly in this file.

 ---